Edu (footballer, born 1974)

-Eduardo Araújo Moreira (born 19 April 1974 in Ipauçu) commonly known as Edu is a retired Brazilian footballer who played as a midfielder.
+Eduardo Araújo Moreira (born 19 April 1974) commonly known as Edu is a retired Brazilian footballer who played as a midfielder.

 Career

 Eastern Europe

 Edu joined Alania Vladikavkaz of the Russian Premier League in July 1998.
 He played for Spartak-Chukotka Moscow of the Russian First Division in the first half of the 2000 season.
 He then spent one year at Krylia Sovetov Samara, and the rest of the 2001 season at Anzhi Makhachkala.

 Edu then moved to Ukraine to play for Arsenal Kyiv in second half of 2001-02 season and 2002-03 season.

 Edu joined Belarusian team Torpedo Minsk in August 2003.
 As the club was expelled from the league at the start of 2005 season, he joined Dinamo Minsk.

 In July 2011 he returned to Brazil and signed a contract with Santacruzense.